-Understandably, transdermal products tend to be on the more expensive side.
+Understandably, transdermal CBD products tend to be on the more expensive side.
 They require special emulsifiers and permeability enhancers to get the cannabinoids at a point where you can absorb them through the skin.
 This costs much more than what it costs to make traditional topicals.
-The average consumer could easily make a DIY topical in their home with some crystalline isolate and coconut oil.
-The same cannot be said for transdermals, at least not safely.
+An average consumer could easily make a DIY topical in their home with some crystalline isolate and coconut oil.
+The same cannot be said for transdermal CBD products, at least not safely.

-To decide which to try, you also need to take drug testing into account.
+Furthermore, you also need to take drug testing into account when deciding which products to try.
 Since transdermal products do get the cannabinoids into your bloodstream, any potential THC in the products has the possibility to trigger a positive drug test result.
 Topicals, provided they are kept away from cuts and mucous membranes, pose no such risk.

 How Do I Know if a Product is Transdermal or Topical?

 As previously stated, the majority of the products out there currently are topicals.
 If it does not explicitly state on the labeling that the product is transdermal, chances are it is topical.
 Transdermal is technology that companies understandably want to advertise and likely would have labeled the product as such.
 However, if you are unsure, contact the company and ask directly.
 Take a look at the ingredients and see if it lists any permeability enhancers or emulsifiers.
 Do the instructions require you to apply the product near a veinous area, or clean the area with an alcohol wipe?
 Another indication may be the price, since transdermal CBD products are generally more expensive products.